BlueBirdBack/100-Days-of-GPTs/Day-5-EmojiGPT.md

 ### Conversation starters

 - AbbreviationGPT specializes in abbreviations and their meanings
-- AntonymGPT generates antonyms for user inputs
+- Ask AntonymGPT for antonyms, expect a witty reply!
-- Synonym Suggester is a synonym suggestion tool for user inputs
+- Synonym Suggester finds the perfect synonym for any word!
 - Global Rankings ranks websites globally

 ### Knowledge